simon-v/minipos/README.md

-# minipos
+# MiniPOS
 ## A self-hosted, 0-confirmation Bitcoin Cash point-of-sale server

-`minipos` is a simple self-hosted point-of-sale server, intended for use by small merchants and brick-and-mortar stores, that can be operated from any device with a relatively modern web browser.
+MiniPOS is a simple self-hosted point-of-sale server, intended for use by small merchants and brick-and-mortar stores, that can be operated from any device with a relatively modern web browser.

-With `minipos` you can set up receiving Bitcoin Cash payments without exposing your funds to a third party, or even to your own cashiers at any point in the process, by simply giving it a list of Bitcoin Cash addresses to work with.
+With MiniPOS you can set up receiving Bitcoin Cash payments without exposing your funds to a third party, or even to your own cashiers at any point in the process, by simply giving it a list of Bitcoin Cash addresses to work with.

 ### Setup